-Tax revenues are diverse, although the largest tax revenue source, personal income tax (PIT), is subject to considerable cyclicality.
-Sales, corporate income, transportation and gaming taxes serve to diversify the tax base.
+The state's largest tax revenue source, personal income tax (PIT), is subject to considerable cyclicality but sales, corporate income, transportation and gaming taxes serve to diversify resources.
 Baseline growth of taxes has been marginal, requiring tax policy changes to boost revenues, and modest future economic growth will continue to constrain resources.
 The state has unlimited legal ability to levy taxes.